-In the meantime, between now and the start of the session, I encourage you sit back, relax, and listen to your favorite music.
+In the meantime, between now and the start of the session, I encourage you all to look at the syllabus.
 Once the course begins, we will move right into the some of the sounds of America around the Civil War and start to set the table for some of the music that we hear today!